 Windows is constantly evolving with the introduction of multi-core processor people and trying to improve the performance that will take advantage of the hardware.
 Even though Windows is built to better handle processes and memory, there is still room for improvement.
 In my search for such an application, I found Bill2’s Process Manager.
-Bill2’s Process Manager is a free software that will help you in managing the multiple processors or multicore processors.
+Bill2’s Process Manager is free software that will help you in managing multiple processors or multicore processors.

-I know there are a lot of applications out there that manages processes – like SysInternal’s Process Explorer.
+I know there are a lot of applications out there that manage processes – like SysInternal’s Process Explorer.
 But there are few things that make this application special.
 So I’m going to quote the features listed on their website and the ones I tested myself.

 Bill2’s Process Manager for Windows

 Bill2’s Process Manager supports up to 32 processors or cores (or 16 cores + Hyper-Threading) Bill2’s Process Manager is able to manage computers with up to 32 cores.
 According to the developers, the tool has been tested on the following processors: Intel P4D, Core2Duo, Core2Quad, Dual Xeon QuadCore (8 cores or total), Core i7, AMD X2, and AMD Phenom X4, Core i7.

 The first time you open the application, it will display in French.
 You need to click on Options and change the language from French to English.

 Bill2’s Process Manager allows you to create rules to indicate with which priority a program should run, and which processors or cores (affinity) it can use.
 You can retain the same settings after the reboot as well, which is one function I find missing from our Windows Task Manager.
 This tool is not intended to replace your traditional Task Manager, it just enhances your current way of managing the application.
 Other real-time usages are that you can restrict a certain application to using one or two cores and free the rest for other applications.
-For an application that is poorly coded to using multi-core processors, you can just force them to use all.
+For an application that is poorly coded to use multi-core processors, you can just force them to use all.